yuvapriya-subramaniam/Time-Countdown/README.md

 # Countdown timer
-Simple countdown timer displays an animated message when the timer is 0.
+Simple countdown timer displays an animated message when the timer is 0 using JS, HTML, CSS.